activitystream/slate/source/index.md

 ### Message QUEUE

 # Time-Series
-All business events produce analytical information and have their time-series “footprint” but here we referring to traditional timeseries, e.a. a collection of data-points normally emitted by systems at fixed or irregular intervals.
+All events produce analytical information and have their time-series “footprint” but here we referring to traditional timeseries, e.a. a collection of data-points normally emitted by systems at fixed or irregular intervals.

 In today’s operational environment there is a rich need to combine arbitrary business-events with machine generated data in order to tie together the “state of the environment” and the events happening in that environment because internal and external factors like system health, weather and time-of-day are all relevant to the “corporate performance” and can provide key contextual information when looking for patterns.

 The ability to store a vast amount of such data and link it to business-entities and -events will become even more critical with the Internet-of-things really starts taking off.

--- Activity Stream, in order to maintain a comprehensive view of both fixed interval events and arbitrary business events, stores typical time-series data in addition to event data.
+-- Activity Stream, in order to maintain a comprehensive view of both fixed interval events and arbitrary events, stores typical time-series data in addition to event data.
 -- Time-series are updated for business-events but raw time-series data (data-points) can also be sent to Activity Stream for processing and storing.

 ## Time-Series Data (Data-Points)